hozuki/ArcaeaSim2/README.md

 - Some native Arcaea MP3s contain bad blocks (block sizes are inconsistent).
 When playing these songs ArcaeaSim will stop working and exit immediately.
 If you turn on the debug mode you will see the MP3 format issue in error log.
 In this case, you need to convert these MP3 files using other tools such as Foobar2000 and Audition, and feed ArcaeaSim with converted MP3 files.
+- Windows 7 (w/ SP1) may raise [ACM](https://msdn.microsoft.com/en-us/library/windows/desktop/dd742945.aspx) "conversion not possible" exception if you play the MP3 files.
+You can try to convert them to other formats, such as Wave audio files, and modify `audio_controller.yml` to load the converted files.

 ## Development